 31. What can I do to advance carbon taxes?

 The big need now is to develop grassroots support for a carbon tax.
 Start talking about a tax on climate pollution at your local environmental, religious or civic group meetings.
 Sign our pledge (“I support a carbon tax for a livable future”) at the top of our Home Page, or subscribe by clicking this link (or the same link just below the SIGN PLEDGE button just mentioned).
-Join Citizens Climate Lobby, the vital and committed nationwide network of activists that is putting the revenue-neutral carbon tax known as “fee-and-dividend” on the policy map.
+Join Citizens Climate Lobby, the vital and committed nationwide network of activists that is putting the revenue-neutral carbon tax known as “fee-and-dividend” (delightfully explained in CCL’s 2-minute video) on the policy map.
 And please donate to the Carbon Tax Center, which you can do quickly by clicking our DONATE NOW button (easy) or, if you want more options, going to our Contact page.
 It’s because of contributions from people like you that we’re able to conduct research, work on advocacy, and share knowledge and hope on carbon taxing.
 Thank you.